 Option 3: Ditch PSLF and Refinance

 However, if Dave refinances his student loans, he could realize substantial savings.
-As an example, SoFi is currently offering interest rates as low as 2.815%.
-At this lower interest rate, if Dave paid off his loan in 5 years, he would spend only $7,300 in total on interest, good for a savings of over $11,000.
+As an example, SoFi is currently offering interest rates below 5%.
+At this lower interest rate, Dave could pay off his loan quicker and spend less on interest.

 Making the Choice